Oregon Wants To Put An End To ‘Racially-Motivated’ 911 Calls, Would Allow Victims To Sue Caller

 Oregon is considering a bill that would allow people on the wrong end of “racially-motivated” 911 calls to sue the caller for $250 if it turns out there was no legitimate reason for the call, Yahoo News reports.

-Over the past few years, the news has been filled with stories of white people calling the police on people of color, usually African Americans, for doing mundane and perfectly-legal things, like conducting a political campaign.
-In other cases, the things the victims were technically illegal, but certainly not worthy of a 911 call, such as barbecuing in a section of a park not authorized for BBQs.
+Over the past few years, the news has been filled with stories of white people calling the police on people of color, usually African Americans, for doing mundane and perfectly legal things, such as conducting a political campaign.
+In other cases, calls were made for acts that were technically illegal but certainly not worthy of a 911 call, such as barbecuing in a section of a park not authorized for BBQs.

-Often as not, the people who made such calls became objects of scorn and public derision, even earning mocking nicknames for their actions.
-There was “BBQ Becky” Jennifer Schulte, who called the police on a black family for having a barbecue in the wrong part of an Oakland park.
-There was “Permit Patty” Alison Ettel, who called the cops because an African American girl was selling bottled water without a permit.
-And the list goes on; in fact ABC News published a list of such incidents in October 2018, though more such incidents have taken place since then.
+The people who made such calls have sometimes become objects of scorn and public derision, even earning mocking nicknames for their actions.
+There was “BBQ Becky” (Jennifer Schulte) who called the police on a black family for having a barbecue in the wrong part of an Oakland park.
+Likewise, Alison Ettel was named “Permit Patty” after she called the cops because an African American girl was selling bottled water without a permit.
+And the list goes on.
+In fact, ABC News published a list of such incidents in October 2018, though many more have taken place since then.

 A powerful look at what we should learn from #BBQBecky, #PermitPatty, and other viral stories of white people calling the police on black people for just living their lives: https://t.co/GDgbUKlPvz @baratunde #LivingWhileBlack